-2.3 Development in waterborne inputs of nutrients
+2.3.
+Development in waterborne inputs of nutrients

 Actual annual waterborne inputs (riverine and direct inputs) to the Baltic Sea of total nitrogen and total phosphorus by country (Figures 2.4a and 2.4b) and by Baltic Sea sub-basin (Figures 2.5a and 2.5b) show rather high annual variation making it difficult to compare inputs between years.
 When assessing trends in riverine and waterborne inputs into the Baltic Sea, the controlling influence of climatic conditions, mainly run-off, should be taken into account since there is a close correlation between run-off and nutrient inputs.
 During years with heavy precipitation and associated high run-off, more nitrogen and phosphorus are leached and eroded from cultivated areas, and most probably also from natural background areas, resulting in higher riverine nutrient inputs to the Baltic Sea than in dry years.
-Flow normalization of riverine input data allows for a more correct evaluation of trends in the total waterborne inputs to the Baltic Sea as it, to some extent, can smooth out the annual variation caused by the weather conditions.
+Flow normalization of riverine input8 data allows for a more correct evaluation of trends in the total waterborne inputs to the Baltic Sea as it, to some extent, can smooth out the annual variation caused by the weather conditions.
 The BNI carried out a flow normalization of annual total riverine inputs per country and per main Baltic Sea catchment sub-region.
 Subsequently, the Danish Centre for Environment and Energy (DCE), Aarhus University carried out trend analysis to evaluate whether there are any statistically significant decreases or increases in waterborne nitrogen and phosphorus inputs.
-Flow normalization of riverine inputs and trend analysis on normalized inputs is done with the methodology agreed upon by HELCOM LOAD (described in (Larsen & Svendsen, in prep.).